pavlarsen/Final_Project/README.md

 ## Dashboard

-In order to start working on the dashboard, we had to have our code already done to decide if it is better to compare date or just present our outcomes.
-As we are going to manage extended and comparative data, we have decided to go for Tableau because we found its visibility and features more suitable for the project.
+In order to start working on the dashboard, we had to have our complete code in order to decide if it is better to compare date or just present our outcomes.
+As we are managing extended and comparative data, we decided to use Tableau, since its visibility and features are more suitable for the project.

-Seeking for more answers, we found that it is possible to compare migration data in order to predict how countries will behave.
+Seeking more answers, we found that it is possible to use country data to predict how migration will occur.
 For example, comparing 'crude_birth_rate' with 'total_migrant_population' to answer which country is more likely to have a higher birth control rate or promote more benefits to make their people stay, therefore where will be a better place to invest.

 ...